-Constructing the upper bound on $F_b$ based on active products and the lower bound based on inactive products is inadmissible since product portfolio decisions are not independent of $v{jt}$ , i.e., $E[v{jt}|j \in J{ft}] \neq 0$ .
-Recall, however, that $E[v{jt}|j \in \mathcal{J}{ft}] = 0$ , which means that the product-level fixed cost shock has mean zero conditional on the products being part of the set of potential products.
-This means that if I can estimate a lower bound on the fixed costs of adding active products and an upper bound on the fixed costs of adding inactive products, I can obtain an unbiased estimate of the bounds on the set of brand-level average fixed costs $F_b$ .
-I fill in the missing bounds using two further assumptions.
+Constructing the upper bound on $F{b(j)}$ based on active products and the lower bound based on inactive products is inadmissible since product portfolio decisions are not independent of $v{jt}$ .
+Recall, however, that the product-level fixed cost shock has mean zero conditional on the products being part of the set of potential products.
+With an estimate of the lower bound of fixed costs of offering active products and an estimate of the upper bound of fixed costs of offering inactive products, I can obtain an unbiased estimate of the bounds on the set of brand-level average fixed costs $F{b(j)}$ .

-Assumption 2. $\sup{j \in \mathcal{J}{bt}} F{jt} = F{bt}^U < \infty$ and $\inf{j \in \mathcal{J}{bt}} F{jt} = F{bt}^L > -\infty$ (bounded support)
+Assumption 2. $\sup{j \in \mathcal{J}{bt}} F{jt} = F{b(j)t}^U < \infty$ and $\inf{j \in \mathcal{J}{bt}} F{jt} = F{b(j)t}^L > -\infty$ (bounded support)

 Assumption 2 states that the fixed costs associated with introducing a new product have a bounded support.
 This assumption does not need to be met in all contexts.
 If $F{jt}$ is the cost of developing a new breakthrough technology, it could be that no amount of money in the world would make the necessary invention possible.
 Since I consider $F{jt}$ to be the cost of introducing a product at a new retailer and developing new products interior to a firm's technological capability frontier, an upper bound on the necessary fixed costs seems plausible.
-At the same time, the cost of developing and introducing a new product in this context should never be negative, and so the existence of a lower bound on the fixed cost support, $F_b^L$ , is an innocuous assumption.
+Since the cost of developing and introducing a new product in this context should never be negative, assuming the existence of a lower bound on the fixed cost support, $F{b(j)}^L$ , is innocuous.

-Assumption 3. $[F_b^L, F_b^U] \subset supp(expected change in variable profit due to the elimination or addition of a single product of brand b)$
+Assumption 3. $[F{b(j)}^L, F{b(j)}^U] \subset supp(expected change in variable profit due to the elimination or addition of a single product of brand b)$

 Assumption 3 adds further restrictions on the support of $F{jt}$ .
 For each brand b, the support of the fixed costs of introducing any potential product is contained within the support of the expected changes in variable profits of firm f if any potential product of brand b is introduced.
 The intuition behind this assumption is quite simple.
-If the fixed costs of introducing different potential products of a particular brand come from the same distribution and there exists a blockbuster product that increases the expected variable products of the firm so much that it would always be introduced, then I observe this product as an active product in the data, and the expected change in variable profit from adding this product must be higher than the fixed cost of introducing any potential product.
-Similarly, if there exists a product that has such a small impact on the expected change in variable profit that it would never be introduced, then I always observe this product as an inactive product, and the expected change in variable profit from adding this product must be lower than the fixed cost of introducing any potential product.
+If the fixed costs of introducing different potential products of a particular brand come from the same distribution and there exists a blockbuster product that increases the expected variable products of the firm so much that it would always be introduced, then I observe this product as an active product in the data, and the expected change in variable profit from offering this product must be higher than the fixed cost of introducing any potential product.
+Similarly, if there exists a product that has such a small impact on the expected change in variable profit that it would never be introduced, then I always observe this product as an inactive product, and the expected change in variable profit from offering the product, and the expected change in variable profit from offering this product.